jensonp/project-steam-engine/backend-deep-dive-fixed.md

 }
 ```

-The `playerCount === 'Online'` -> `'Online PvP'` mapping handles a UI/data mismatch: the frontend sends "Online" but the database stores "Online PvP" in the categories column.
+The `player​Count === 'Online'` -> `'Online Pv​P'` mapping handles a UI/data mismatch: the frontend sends "Online" but the database stores "Online PvP" in the categories column.

 **Step 5 — SQL assembly**: